-Public Safety Duties:
+Public Safety Duties

-- Provide needed labor to complete evacuation and check all rooms and common areas to make sure all occupants have exited. - Activate the alarm and reset the alarm upon completion of the drill. - Confirm with Dispatcher in Public Safety that all is clear before giving the re-entry signal. - One Officer will assist the Fire Emergency coordinator or Fire Safety Coordinator in timing of evacuation, providing name of officer assigned entry and building assigned. - Time of event and needed personnel will be determined prior to event. - All fire evacuation drills on Franklin & Marshall College Campus will be performed in conjunction with Public Safety.
+- Provide needed labor to complete evacuation and check all rooms and common areas to make sure all occupants have exited. - Activate the alarm and reset the alarm upon completion of the drill. - Confirm with Dispatcher in Public Safety that all is clear before giving the re-entry signal. - One Officer will assist the Fire Safety Coordinator in timing of evacuation, providing name of Officer assigned entry and building assigned. - Time of event and needed personnel will be determined prior to event. - All fire evacuation drills on Franklin & Marshall College Campus will be performed in conjunction with the Department of Public Safety.

-Fire Event Log: The Department of Public Safety maintains a log of all fire events that occur in the on-campus student housing facilities including the Fraternity Houses.
+Fire Event Log The Department of Public Safety, located at 609 Old Main Drive, maintains a log of all fire events that occur in the On-Campus student housing facilities including the Fraternity Houses.
 The log lists the date, time and nature of the fires as well as location of the fires.

-Resident Halls on Campus: (Student Housing)
+Resident Halls on Campus (Student Housing)

 - North Ben Franklin 709 Race Avenue

 - South Ben Franklin 637 Race Avenue

 - Weis Hall 779 Race Avenue

 - Thomas Hall 700 Williamson Way

 - Schnader Hall 620 Williamson Way

 - Marshall Hall 613 Old Main Drive

 - Buchanan Hall 607 Old Main Drive

-- New College House 780 Williamson Drive

-- Dietz Hall 603 Old Main Drive
+- Roschel College House 780 Williamson Drive - Dietz Hall 603 Old Main Drive